nelsonfernandesserrao/flask-webhook/README.md

 For events, select 'just the push event'

 For additional security, specify a GitHub secret - which must then be added to the .env file

+## VPS

+On your VPS, either the port selected above needs to be directly exposed via your domain or IP - or a reverse proxy, like Nginx can be used.

+## Private repositories

+Private repositories will require slightly different instructions with regard to pulling the repository.